skip to Main Content

 Soot covered kitchen appliances in a home gutted by fire

-Candles make for a cozy holiday ambiance, but they’re second only to the holiday fire list’s number one.
-If you burn candles, place candles at least one foot away from anything that will catch fire — curtains, paper ornaments, even your Christmas tree.
+Candles are pleasant for a warm holiday ambiance, but they’re second only to the top of the holiday fire list’s first pick.
+If you do have candles, place candles at least one foot away from something that will burn — curtains, paper decorations, even your Christmas tree.

-Use stable holders and put them on firm surfaces that won’t get knocked over.
-And no matter how brief the journey you’re taking — if you’re going out of the room, blow them out.
-Most fires start in under minutes.
+Use stable stands and put them on stable surfaces that won’t turn over.
+And no matter how short of a trip you’re taking — if you’re leaving the room, blow them out.
+Most fires start in less than minutes.

-If you do care about safety (particularly in houses with kids or pets), then flameless candles are available.
-They appear real and lack the hazards.
+If you do have a safety concern (particularly in homes with children or pets), then flameless candles are available.
+They are real-looking and free of hazard.

-A decorated Christmas tree is often the centerpiece of a holiday home.
-But if it’s not handled right, it can be a fire hazard — especially real trees that dry out.
+A nicely decorated Christmas tree is typically the focal point of holiday entertaining.
+But if it isn’t handled correctly, it can be a fire risk — especially real trees that shrivel up.

-If you’re getting a real tree, make sure it’s fresh.
-The needles should be green and not fall off easily.
-Once it’s home, water it every day.
+If you are getting a live tree, make sure it’s fresh.
+The needles should be green and not easily falling off.
+After bringing it in, water it daily.
 A dry tree can catch fire in seconds.

-Also, don’t place your tree near heaters, fireplaces, or candles.
-And don’t get it in the way of the door — you’ll want room to make a quick exit if there’s a fire.
+And don’t stand your tree near heaters, fireplaces, or candles.
+And don’t place it in front of the door — you’ll want room to make an emergency exit if there’s a fire.

-For store-bought trees, look at the box or container and see if it says “fire-resistant.”
-That’s always reassuring.
+For those bought from the shop, look at the box or container and see if it is marked as “fire-resistant.”
+That’s always a relief.

-When cutting the tree, utilize LED lights and do not nest bulbs more than halfway into branches.
-And, like everything else, turn off the lights before bedtime or when leaving the house.
+When cutting the tree, employ LEDs and never nest bulbs more than half way in branches.
+And, like in all else, turn off the lights at night or when leaving the house.

 5. Do Not Leave Cooking Alone

 Holiday fires most commonly start in the kitchen.
-With all the baking, frying, roasting, and reheating, it is simple to get distracted.
-But leaving the stove on is never a good idea — even for a minute.
+With all of the baking, frying, roasting, and reheating, you can get distracted.
+But don’t leave the stove alone — not even for a minute.

 Be careful with heat, especially stovetop heat.
-If you have to leave, have someone stay with it or turn off the burner when you come back.
+If you have to leave, get someone to stay with it or turn off the burner when you get back.

-Fold paper, plastic, and towels away from heat.
-And for goodness’ sake, don’t cook in loose sleeves — they will wrap around fires or hot surfaces.
+Fold towels, plastics, and papers away from heat.
+And for goodness’ sake, don’t cook in loose-fitting arms — they will fold around fires or hot burners.

 Clean oven and stove.
-Grease is a fire initiator.
-And if you have not already bought a fire extinguisher for the space, think about getting one now and educating yourself about proper use.
+Grease is a fire starter.
+And if you haven’t already bought a fire extinguisher for the space, consider buying one now and learning about correct use.

 6. Test Your Smoke Alarms

-Smoke alarms are small but precious.
-They can give you the seconds you need to get out safely in the case of a fire.
-So, ensure that they work properly.
+Smoke alarms are small but worthwhile.
+They may give you the seconds you need to get out alive when there’s a fire.
+So make certain that they work.

-Install alarms on all levels of your home, especially near or in bedrooms.
-House fires happen mainly at night, and you’ll be glad for that early warning if you’re asleep.
+Install alarms around your home, especially by or in bedrooms.
+Home fires are most likely to happen at night, and you’ll be glad you have that head start warning you if you’re asleep.

 7. Have a Fire Escape Plan

-With your family, walk around the house and identify two exits from every room.
-With your family, have a plan for a place outside where everyone will gather in case of fire.
+With your family, move around the house and have two exit points from every room.
+With your family, designate an outside area where all individuals will gather in case of fire.

-Practice the escape plan with all members of the household — including children.
-They should be able to identify the sound of the smoke alarm and know what to do if they do hear it.
-Don’t forget: get out and stay out.
-Don’t go inside again.
+Practice the evacuation plan with the whole household — and that means children, too.
+They need to be able to identify the sound of the smoke alarm and know what to do when they hear it.
+Remember: get out and stay out.
+Don’t go back in.

 8. Watch Out for Kids and Pets

-Little kids are not conscious of danger, especially on holiday play.
-Matches, candles, and lighters must be out of reach.
-Fireplaces or heaters must be turned off where it is possible.
+Little kids don’t know about danger, especially on holiday play.
+Matches, candles, and lighters need to be out of reach.
+Fireplaces or heaters should be turned off where this is an option.

-Do not leave kids alone in a room with burning candles or cooking appliances.
-The same goes for animals — they can toss something on the floor unintentionally or chew up wires without a sense of the hazard.
+Don’t leave children alone with lit candles or cooking devices in a room.
+The same rule goes for animals — they can toss something onto the floor by accident or chew the wires without being aware of the risk.

 9. Utilize Your Fireplace Safely

-If you have a fireplace, burn with a screen behind you to keep sparks from getting into the room.
-Burn seasoned firewood only, dry — never wrapping paper, trash, or plastic.
-They can produce fast, dangerous fires.
+If you have a fireplace, burn with a screen behind you to keep sparks out of the room.
+Burn only seasoned firewood, dry — never wrapping paper, garbage, or plastic.
+They can start fast, destructive fires.

-Let ashes completely cool prior to throwing them away.
-And have your fireplace inspected a minimum of once each year if you burn it extensively.
-Soot build-up causes chimney fires.
+Let ashes cool completely before they are dumped.
+And get your fireplace inspected at least annually if you use it extensively.
+Soot buildup causes chimney fires.

 10. Do: Rapid Safety Check Prior to Bed

-Go around the house in the evening or when leaving for a holiday party.
-Shut off every light, blow out candles, and ensure the stove has been shut down.
-Unplug decorations that do not need to be plugged in.
+Take a walk around the house in the evening or when leaving for a holiday party.
+Switch off all the lights, blow out candles, and ensure the stove has been switched off.
+Plug off lights that do not have to be plugged.

-These simple measures will save you so much and grant you peace of mind that all is well.
+These simple steps will save you so much and reassure you that all is well.

 Final Thoughts

-Holidays need not and should not be a source of worry or a visit to the emergency room — just an extra little bit of comfort and caution.
-If you’re careful with lights, candles, cooking, and decorations to just that much more, you can add light to your season and a safe home.
+Holidays don’t have to and shouldn’t be a source of anxiety or an emergency room visit — just a little extra comfort and care.
+If you are careful with lights, candles, cooking, and ornaments just so much more, you can bring light to your season and a safe home.

-Fire-safety is easy and it’s worth it.
-Be cautious, be safe, and have a happy holiday with family and friends.
+Fire-safety is easy and it’s well worth it.
+Be cautious, be safe, and enjoy a great holiday with family and friends.

 If you experience any fire or water damage this holiday season, contact 24 Hour Flood Pros to address any damages swiftly and effectively.